mjebdev/mjebdev/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on developing apps on the Sailfish OS platform in my spare time.
-- 🤔 I’m looking for help with translations and icons.
-Thanks to those that have contributed!
+- 🤔 Looking for help with translations and icons.
+Thank you to those who have contributed!
 - 📫 How to reach me: <a href="mailto:michael@mjeb.dev">michael@mjeb.dev</a>
 - 🔗 Sailfish OS Forum & Jolla Store <a href="https://forum.sailfishos.org/u/MikeB/summary">MikeB</a>
 - 🔗 OpenRepos <a href="https://openrepos.net/users/mjbdev">mjbdev</a>